kadirdemirkaya/SpeechToTextApp/README.md

 - 📝 Text embedding and semantic search capabilities
 - 🔍 Question-answering about transcribed content
 - 🌐 Support for both English and Turkish languages
+- 💾 Automatically saves all transcribed text and summarized text in .txt format after each conversation is stopped

 ## Requirements